 Changing the Theme Fonts

-- Hover your mouse over the different sets of Theme Fonts to see a live preview.
+- Hover your mouse over the different sets of theme fonts to see a live preview.

-To change the theme effects:
+To change theme effects:

 - From the Page Layout tab, click the Theme Effects command.
 A drop-down menu will appear.